Andrew Hall

 Andrew James Hall (born 31 July 1975) is a former South African first-class cricketer who played from 1999 until 2011.
 He played as an all-rounder who bowled fast-medium pace and has been used as both an opening batsman and in the lower order.
 He was born in Johannesburg in South Africa in 1975 and educated at Hoërskool Alberton in Alberton, Gauteng.

 Prior to making it on the South African first-class cricket scene he played indoor cricket for South Africa.
 He broke through in 1995/96 and has played for Transvaal, Gauteng, and Easterns.

 Internationally, Hall was initially thought of solely as a limited overs cricket specialist and made his ODI debut against the West Indies at Durban in 1999.
-He was a regular in the ODI side until 2007, taking part in South Africa's 2003 Cricket World Cup squad and the 2007 Cricket World Cup.
-He appeared in the Test side sporadically and made his debut in 2002 against Australia at Cape Town.
+He was a regular in the ODI team until 2007, taking part in South Africa's 2003 Cricket World Cup squad and the 2007 Cricket World Cup.
+He appeared in the Test team sporadically and made his debut in 2002 against Australia at Cape Town.
 Batting at number 8, he scored 70 but did not pick up any wickets in the match.

 He retired from international cricket in September 2007 but continued to play domestic cricket in both South Africa and England until 2014.

 International career

 During the 2003 England tour he received a late call-up to the South African squad and impressed with 16 wickets in the Test series.
 He scored a match-winning 99 not out at Headingley and became the 5th batsman in Test cricket to have been stranded one short of a hundred.

 In 2004, due to the absence of the recently retired Gary Kirsten and non-touring Herschelle Gibbs, he was promoted to open the batting in the Test series against India.
-He reacted to the added responsibility by scoring 163 at Kanpur - his maiden Test century.
+He reacted to the added responsibility by scoring 163 at Kanpur – his maiden Test century.
 The century was made against the likes of Anil Kumble and Harbhajan Singh, batting for almost ten hours.

 He holds the World Record 8th wicket stand in ODI cricket of 138 with Justin Kemp, made against India in November 2006.
 His contribution was an unbeaten 56 from 47 balls and he went on to take 3 wickets in the second innings.

 During the 2007 Cricket World Cup in the West Indies he took his maiden 5 wicket haul (5/18) against England on 17 April at the Kensington Oval, Bridgetown, Barbados.

 International retirement

 Hall retired from international cricket in September 2007.
-Whilst not giving a reason for his decision, Graham Ford - Hall's coach at Kent - speculated it was due to his omission from the 2007 Twenty20 World Championship squad, saying:
+Whilst not giving a reason for his decision, Graham Ford – Hall's coach at Kent – speculated it was due to his omission from the 2007 Twenty20 World Championship squad, saying:

 I can only assume that he was reacting to the bitter disappointment of being left out of the World Cup [Championship] squad.